pratikabhang/DOCVIEW--AI-Document-Analyzer/README.md

 Thank you for contributing to **DocuThinker**! 🎉

-<h2 id="license">📝 License</h2>

-This project is licensed under the **Creative Commons Attribution-NonCommercial License**.
-See the [LICENSE](LICENSE.md) file for details.

-The **DocuThinker** open-source project is for educational purposes only and should not be used for commercial applications.
-Feel free to use it for learning and personal projects!

 <h2 id="alternative-docs">📚 Additional Documentation</h2>

 For more information on the **DocuThinker** app, please refer to the following resources: